HandyGuySoftware/dupReport/docs/RcFileConfig-Apprise.md

 **Using Apprise for Email Notification**

-Apprise and Email interaction**: If you want to use email notifications through Apprise instead of direct email from dupReport for notifications, use the '-x' option on the command line to suppress sending of dupReport emails.
+If you want to use email notifications through Apprise instead of direct email from dupReport for notifications, use the '-x' option on the command line to suppress sending of dupReport emails.